 This post was sponsored by Carapelli.

 Make sure to use a high-quality olive oil in this soup, such as Carapelli® first cold pressed Extra Virgin Olive Oil.
 “Cold pressed” means that the oil was not heated above a certain temperature during processing.
 “First cold pressed” means that the oil was created from the first pressing of the olives and therefore retains more nutrients.
-See below for how you can win your own 3-bottle sample of Carapelli olive oils.

 When I made this soup, I had some left over and I used it as a sauce for a veggie stir-fry that I served over rice.
 It would be equally delicious with pasta.

 Alternate serving option: If your holiday entertaining requires finger food, try serving this roasted pepper soup duo as drinkable shots.
 Follow the same technique described below, but pour the two soups into small cups or shot glasses instead of a soup bowl.
 No spoons required!

 - 2 tablespoons Carapelli® Extra Virgin Olive Oil

 - 1 cup chopped onion